Reading departure signs in some big airport reminds me of the places I’ve been. – Jimmy Buffett

 My third passport was issued in 1994, the year the Channel Tunnel opened connecting Great Britain to continental Europe.
 By this time, automatic teller machines became prevalent and easy to use, a change that eliminated the need for traveler’s checks.
-Europe introduced the euro currency in 1999, further reducing the headache of money changing.
+Europe introduced the euro in 1999, further reducing the headache of money changing.

 It was about this time that the golden age of frequent flyers ended, making it much more difficult to earn all those free flights.
 Earned points became based on ticket price and fare class, not flight segments.

 Before 2001, airport security remained relatively easy to navigate.
 It was still common for family or friends to meet you at the arrival gate and even visit onboard the plane before takeoff.
 On longer flights pilots would sometimes allow passengers to visit the cockpit.

 The internet era began, making travel planning much easier.
 My first memory of internet travel research was during the 1996 Atlanta Olympics, when not only could you choose the event dates, but also see which teams would be playing.
 Tickets were delivered by air express.